madhavkrishnanks/FT232R-I2C-EEPROM/README.md

 # FT232R-I2C-EEPROM

 # OBJECTIVE
-Read and write data to an AT24C256 EEPROM using FT232R using a Logic Analyzer.
+Read and write data to an AT24C256 EEPROM using FT232R and capture waveforms with Logic Analyzer.

 ## Scope
 This repository documents the read and write operations performed on an AT24C256 EEPROM using an FT232R interface, Python, a Logic Analyzer, and PulseView .